MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsLisLocation.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

 E9-1-1 enables those who answer emergency calls to determine the caller's geographic location without having to ask the caller for that information.
-In Microsoft Lync Server 2010 the location is determined based on mapping the caller's port, subnet, switch, or wireless access point to a specific location.
+In Skype for Business Server the location is determined based on mapping the caller's port, subnet, switch, or wireless access point to a specific location.
 This cmdlet removes a location from the location configuration database.
 All properties of a location combined make the location unique, so you must enter all non-null properties of the location to remove it.
 If you do not enter all non-null properties of the location you want to remove (and no other location contains only the properties you specified), no locations will be removed.